gklijs/schema_registry_converter/README.md

 dependencies.
 Please make sure you are using the library correctly, and the error is not caused by a depency, before creating an issue.

-## Tests

-Due to mockito, used for mocking the schema registry responses, being run in a separate thread, tests have to be run using ` --test-threads=1` for example like
-`cargo +stable test --color=always --features easy,avro,json,proto_decoder,proto_raw -- --nocapture --test-threads=1`

 ## Integration test

 The integration tests require a Kafka cluster running on the default ports.
 It will create topics, register schema's, produce and consume some messages.
-They are only included when compiled with the `kafka_test` feature, so to include them in testing `cargo +stable test --all-features --color=always -- --nocapture --test-threads=1` needs to be run.
+They are only included when compiled with the `kafka_test` feature, so to include them in testing `cargo +stable test --all-features --color=always -- --nocapture` needs to be run.
 The 'prepare_integration_test.sh' script can be used to create the 3 topics needed for the tests.
 To ensure Java compatibility it's also needed to run the [schema-registry-test-app](https://hub.docker.com/repository/docker/gklijs/schema-registry-test-app) docker image.